 - 32-bit Oracle Data Access Components (ODAC) with Oracle Developer Tools for Visual Studio (184.108.40.206.4)

 For 64-bit versions of Power BI Desktop, or for the on-premises data gateway, use the following link to download and install the 64-bit Oracle client:

-Once that is installed, you will need to configure your tnsnames.ora file with the proper information for your database.
+Once that is installed, you'll need to configure your tnsnames.ora file with the proper information for your database.
 Power BI Desktop and the gateway will go off of the net_service_name defined in the tnsnames.ora file.
-If it isn't configured, you will not be able to connect.
-The default path for tnsnames.ora is the following:
+If it isn't configured, you won't be able to connect.
+The default path for tnsnames.ora is